Share

 Third is the company’s visionary founder and CEO, Zeng Yuqun, often referred to in English as Robin Zeng, who had previously founded and sold a company called ATL, a leading developer and manufacturer of lithium polymer batteries for mobile phones and other small electronic devices.

 Core to CATL’s success has been Zeng’s ability to reach strategic agreements both in China and overseas.
-Deals with BMW and Tesla have brought CATL income, technical support, and quality demands that have compelled CATL to continually raise its own standards.
+Deals with BMW and Tesla have brought CATL income, technical support, and quality demands that have compelled CATL to continually raise its standards.

 The lithium-based products it has specialized in are less powerful but cheaper to make and safer than the other main varieties based around nickel-cobalt, which are more powerful, but which require more expensive materials and are more liable to overheating

-With Intel Capital, the US chipmaker’s venture arm, and three other partners, it has invested $500 million in Chinese premium electric vehicle brand, Zeekr Intelligent Technology, part of Geely Auto one of China’s leading private auto makers.
+With Intel Capital, the US chipmaker’s venture arm, and three other partners, it has invested $500 million in Chinese premium electric vehicle brand Zeekr Intelligent Technology, part of Geely Auto one of China’s leading private automakers.

 And most recently, CATL has committed itself to the future of battery recycling.
 In February this year, it unveiled a $3.5bn industrial park project in south China’s Guangdong province capable of processing 500,000 tons of spent batteries annually.